 A game’s atmosphere becomes even more crucial when it’s set in the past.
 Developers must stay true to the era in question while conveying a sense of nostalgia, a goal which is apparent in Hotel Dusk.
 With its hand-sketched graphics and a touch of noir, the game succeeded in making me feel like I had stepped into 1979.

 Some of the most captivating games grow out of a unique art style, which is definitely the case with Hotel Dusk.
 The character interactions are done in animated, stylized ink drawings, and the cut scenes feature gorgeous watercolor backgrounds.
-The color palette is mostly warm browns and yellows.
+The color palette is tinged with warm sepia tones.
 The soundtrack, consisting of soft piano arrangements and relaxed jazz numbers, adds to the overall feeling of decades past.
 All of this is even more impressive when considering that CING were working with the limitations of a handheld gaming system.
 Bottom line: Hotel Dusk is lovely.

-That simple setup is the extent of your knowledge for most of the game.
-You must work with the environment and your limited resources to find your way out of the dark, foreboding, and enormous castle.
+In Ico, you must work with the environment and your limited resources to find your way out of an enormous and foreboding castle.
 No hints or clues are in place to guide your way.
 Every part of the castle, every contraption could be useful…or not.
 It can be difficult to distinguish between what you’re meant to interact with and what’s just, well, part of the atmosphere.

 1. Half-Life 2

 You’re forced to navigate through the underbelly of places in Half-Life 2, whether it’s walking through sewers or traversing a bridge’s girders, because the usual routes are too dangerous or demolished.
-Valve really excels at constructing locations that feel real.
-Backgrounds and restricted areas aren’t always clearly defined, forcing you to actually explore and feel your way around.
-When a game makes you forget the real world around you, that’s when you know it has truly succeeded in its atmosphere.
+Backgrounds and restricted areas aren’t always clearly defined, forcing you to explore and feel your way around.
+When you find yourself desperately pushing up against a game’s boundaries just to see more and forgetting the real world around you, that’s when you know it has succeeded in its atmosphere.